safinxr/trigun-cars-client-side/README.md

 [GitHub server-side](https://github.com/safinxr/trigun-cars-server-side)

 ## Description
-Trigun is a website where users can browse and purchase cars at the best prices.
+Trigun is a website where users can browse and purchase cars at the best prices..

 ## Features